Bogle-L'Ouverture Publications: Racist attacks and the aftermath

 In 1977–79, the Bookshop was targeted for attack by racist groups, as were the few other outlets for radical material – including New Beacon Books, Grassroots and Headstart in London, as well as enterprises in Nottingham, Manchester and Birmingham — with abusive graffiti repeated daubed on the windows and doors, National Front literature and excrement pushed through the letterbox.
 Jessica Huntley recalled: "The National Front used to break windows.
 Then we got threatening calls.
 They gave us seven days to move, and if we didn't get out, what's going to happen.
 We got calls from the Ku Klux Klan.
 They were everywhere.
 And, of course, we had a campaign against that and our poster was, 'We Will Not Be Terrorised out of Existence'."
 The Huntleys with fellow bookshop owners formed a "Bookshop Joint Action" group to raise awareness of the attacks through producing leaflets, holding public meetings and picketing the Home Office, which eventually resulted in national media coverage that forced the police to take action.

 Bogle-L'Ouverture met regularly with New Beacon Books and the Race Today collective as part of an ongoing alliance that was determined "to send a strong message to the racists: 'that they were not going to be intimidated and they would continue to publish and sell their books'.
 The final event would be a gala to celebrate Bogle-L'Ouverture Publications' 10th Anniversary."
 A "cultural extravaganza" was held at the Commonwealth Institute, compered by Carmen Munroe and featuring a variety of performers, poets, drummers, dancers and musicians including Misty in Roots, Keith Waithe, Cecil Rajendra, Linton Kwesi Johnson and others.
 Its success demonstrated "the potential for an event on this scale taking place in different parts of London and the UK on a regular basis.
 They discussed the idea of an annual book fair, which was later developed and eventually implemented as the International Book Fair of Radical Black and Third World Books, held between 1982 and 1995, of which Jessica Huntley was joint director with John La Rose until 1984.

 Change of name

 After Walter Rodney was assassinated in Guyana in 1980, the bookshop was renamed to honour him.
-Following changes in the publishing industry in the 1980s, when small independent publishers and booksellers faced often insurmountable competition from large multinational conglomerates, the Bookshop was forced to close in 1990.
+Following changes in the publishing industry in the 1980s, when small independent publishers and booksellers faced often insurmountable competition from large multinational conglomerates, the Walter Rodney Bookshop was forced to close in 1990.
 Beset by financial difficulties, caused partly by overseas clients defaulting on payment, Bogle-L'Ouverture Publications could no longer publish using the original company imprint; however, the efforts of "Friends of Bogle", a loyal group of supporters, contributed to the Huntleys' ability to resume publishing as Bogle-L'Ouverture Press, once again operating from their own home.